vrajroutu/kmeans-parallel/README.md

 # kmeans-parallel

-parallelised k-means clustering implemented in Rust.
+High-performance, parallelised k-means clustering implemented in Rust by **Vraj Routu**.
 The crate provides:

 - A reusable library with deterministic initialisation (`kmeans++` and random), restart handling, inertia tracking, cluster population metrics, and optional data standardisation helpers.
 - A CLI (`kmeans-parallel`) that can ingest CSV or Parquet datasets, generate synthetic data when no input is supplied, and emit rich JSON reports plus optional assignment CSVs.